Dungeons & Dragons & Lego - Part I

 Building a dungeon

-I am lucky enough that my parents had safe-kept all the Lego my brothers and I amassed over the years.
+As luck would have it, my parents had safe-kept all the Lego my brothers and I amassed over the years.
 All of their grandchildren had played with it as well and eventually the whole lot came back to me as my older siblings had no interest or space for it.
 Yay for me and yay for my kids!
 A few years ago, I sorted all of it by colour and organized it in boxes.
 Both my children have enjoyed building with Daddy’s old building blocks along their own.
 Lego is definitely the number one toy in our household.
 In my opinion, it truly keeps on giving, year after year!

 After doing a bit of online research, I defined the scale I had to use and gathered what I needed.
 I built the first room of the dungeon and put a number of pieces aside.
 Each time the party would enter a new room, we would take the previous one apart and quickly build what was needed.
 As you can see in the photos, the floor is the more important part as well as an indication of where the walls run and where the doors, if any, are positioned.
 As they progress, they keep adding to a flat drawn map that I started for them.
 This gives them another opportunity to reap the benefits of tabletop roleplaying games: they are learning the basics of cartography!